-You can read the bios of the 2017 and 2018 winners and finalists below.
+You can read the bios of previous People’s Choice Award winners and finalists below.

 Winners of the 2018 People’s Choice Awards were announced at the VTA gala dinner on 24 August.
 They were presented with their awards by Gill Callister, Secretary, Department of Education and Training.

 Winner - Alyssa Heard

 From an early age, Alyssa Heard knew that she wanted to be a chef.
 She started on her journey aged 15, working in hospitality as a waitress to earn extra money.
 When the head chef discovered Alyssa’s passion for cooking, she took her under her wing and offered her an apprenticeship.
 Alyssa enrolled in a Certificate III in Commercial Cookery and won several awards.

 The course generated a dramatic change in Alyssa’s views on food.
 Now she’s passionate about the creation of fresh, slow food that’s been made with love.
 Her love of baking has seen her embark on a Certificate III in Patisserie and eventually Alyssa plans to have her own business.